Nahuelluca20/obsidian-garden/content/LLM/build-llm-from-scratch/ch4.md

 ---
-title: "ch4 - Implementing a GPT model from scratch to generate text"
+title: ch4 - Implementing a GPT model from scratch to generate text
 tags:
   - ai
   - llm
 publishedAt: "2025-03-05"
-summary: "Implementing a GPT model from scratch to generate text"
+summary: Implementing a GPT model from scratch to generate text
 ---

 ![[Pasted image 20250305102130.png]]